 The original design for the garden shed included just three windows.
-However, with plans to use this as a potting shed and starting plants from seed, the builders added extra windows at my request.
+However, with plans to use this as a potting shed and start plants from seed, the builders added extra windows at my request.

 Instead of the three windows that the shed was originally designed with, there are seven.

 I can open the potting shed windows during the hot summer months to allow the breeze to pass through and provide fresh air.
 With the added windows, there is plenty of natural light for plants to thrive inside the garden shed or for starting seeds to plant in my cut flower garden.

 Garden Shed with Porch

 A small front porch was a beautiful part of the design plan.
 The backyard garden shed porch provides an aesthetic appeal to give an extra touch of beauty and charm.

-At 4 feet deep, the usefulness of the shed porch is wide enough for a rocking chair, a few decorations, potted plants, and provides a platform for entering through the front door.
+At 4 feet deep, the usefulness of the shed porch is wide enough for a rocking chair, a few decorations, and potted plants and provides a platform for entering through the front door.

-Once the garden shed was delivered, one of the first changes I made was to remove a portion of the porch that was closed in.
+Once the garden shed was delivered, one of the first changes I made was to remove a portion of the closed porch.
 Having that small space feel closed did not provide the place I hoped to have a comfortable seating area.

 The porch was also not painted.
 So, I felt it was a good idea to paint it a beautiful creamy white to stand out against dark colors.